KemerDev/JS-audio-pitch/README.md

 <h2>Pitch Detection</h2>
-Pitch detection using zero-crossing rate in javascript
+Pitch detection using autocorrelation and zero-crossing rate in javascript